coha-it/dr-oliver-haas.de/wp-content/plugins/a3-lazy-load/readme.txt

 a3 Lazy Load is inspired by and powered by the ressio [Lazy-Load-xt JavaScript](https://github.com/ressio/lazy-load-xt).

-a3 Lazy Load is the most fully featured, incredibly easy to set up lazy load plugin for WordPress.
-Use the plugins admin settings to easily define what elements are lazy loaded and when they become visible in the users browser.
-As the user scrolls down the page the next lot of elements you have applied lazy Load to are only loaded as they become visible in the view port.

-= 100% COMPATABLE WITH WORDPRESS 5.5 =
+= 100% COMPATABLE WITH WORDPRESS 5.7 =

-WordPress 5.5 introduced lazy loading for all images uploaded to a site’s media library. a3 Lazy Load Image options work side-by-side with this, but then enhances it by lazy loading all the images loaded from outside of the media library or on older browsers that do not support the new WP attribute.
+WordPress 5.5 introduced lazy loading for all images uploaded to a sites media library and 5.7 introduces Core lazy load for iframes. a3 Lazy Load Image options work side-by-side with these, but then enhances it by lazy loading all the images loaded from outside of the media library, or on older browsers that do not support the new WP attribute and any iframes or videos that are not lazy loaded by WordPress.

 = IMAGE LAZY LOAD =

-Images are the number one element that slows page load and increases bandwidth use.
-From the a3 Lazy Load admin panel turn load images by a3 Lazy Load ON | OFF.
-For more flexibility when ON you can choose to ON | OFF lazy load for images in
+For more flexibility when ON you can choose to ON | OFF lazy load all images that are not loaded from the WordPress media Library in:

 * Post, Pages and Custom Post Types (All Content areas)
 * Widgets (Sidebar, header and footer)